SarthakBhatia04/Go-Kart/README.md

 ## Step 15
 ![Screenshot 2024-09-25 003820](https://github.com/user-attachments/assets/5f42c540-4c6a-4314-8723-1c27202802d0)

-After marking where the engine should be I attached the engine mount on to the go-kart
+After marking where the engine should be I attached the engine mount to the go-kart
 ## Step 16
 ![Screenshot 2024-09-25 003650](https://github.com/user-attachments/assets/2067a8b5-61d4-420e-9fc8-4d83c64b6e6b)

-I attached the engine using Nut and bolt I got from home depot and then attached the edal wires wrapping it with tape  to decure a more tough and enhanced fit.
+I attached the engine using the Nut and bolt I got from Home Depot and then attached the pedal wires wrapping it with tape  to secure a more tough and enhanced fit.
+With that, I also used additional tubing, drilled holes in them for the pedals, and then attached the additional tubing to the go-kart so that the pedals would feel like they had more height for a bigger driver like myself.
 ## Step 17
 ![Screenshot 2024-09-25 003711](https://github.com/user-attachments/assets/3b4a4ec3-ea64-448c-a1ca-cfd5e9232eb9)